It is dangerous to combine alcohol and any strong prescription medication.

 Emergency Help for Alcohol and Opioid PainkillersIf a person suffers an overdose from an opioid medication like hydrocodone, oxycodone, or morphine, emergency responders are now likely to use a drug called naloxone to reverse the overdose.
 Naloxone binds to the same receptors in the brain as opioid pain medications, which can stop the overdose for a short period of time.
 Because naloxone is metabolized more quickly than opioid medications, however, a person suffering an opioid overdose, or the person’s caregiver, should not assume that a dose of naloxone is enough to stop the overdose; instead, it will halt the effects for long enough to get the person emergency medical treatment at a hospital.

-However, naloxone does not help alcohol abuse or alcohol poisoning in any way.
+While naloxone can make all the difference in saving someone’s life in the midst of an opioid overdose, it does nothing to reverse the effects of alcohol poisoning.
 Although it is important for a person suffering from alcohol poisoning to get emergency medical assistance as soon as possible, there are no medications that reverse the poisoning.
 There are other methods medical professionals use to treat alcohol poisoning, such as activated charcoal, pumping the person’s stomach, and supportive care.
 People who combine alcohol and opioid medications like hydrocodone, oxycodone, or morphine put themselves at very high risk of a quick, tough-to-treat overdose, which increases their risk of death.If a person has a history of alcohol dependence, addiction, or abuse, and their doctor prescribes opioid painkillers, it is important for the patient and the doctor to discuss the potential dangers of this prescription.
 It is also important for doctors to inform their patients about the dangers of mixing alcohol and opioid medications, because even a social drink could put the person at risk of serious side effects while they take their prescription as directed.